 There are also further rules regarding the types of heirs that can file an affidavit of small succession in Louisiana.

-Affidavit Must Be Signed Correctly
+The Affidavit Must Be Signed Correctly

 I’ve seen my fair share of small estate affidavits that were either filled out correctly, didn’t qualify and were still filed, or signed incorrectly.
 Issues such as these can force you to file your documents again, so it’s important to speak with us to make sure you get it correct the first time.
 The proper procedure requires 2 affiants to sign the affidavit in front of a notary and there are certain people who must sign if they are still living.
-This is another reason why it’s important to speak with a succession attorney to make sure the right people sign and the document is valid.
+This is another reason why it’s important to speak with a succession attorney to make sure the right people sign and the documents are valid.

 Flat-Rate Fees Available